aumpierre-unb/McCabe-Thiele-for-GNU-Octave/README.md

 The McCabe-Thiele method is a simplified method to calculate the number of theoretical stages of equilibrium of a distillation column for a two component mixture.
 The method depends of three premisses:

-- adiabatic process,
+- components have the same molar heats of vaporization,
-- constant latent heat of vaporization along the column, and
+- for every mole of liquid vaporized, a mole of vapor is condensed, and
-- that the at each stage, the heat of vaporized liquid be the same as the heat of condensed vapor.
+- heat effects are negligible.

 Distillation is a unit operation based on the difference of volatility to separate different chemical species of a mixture and on gravity to separate vapor and liquid streams.
 There are several types of distillation.